hipe/tmx/lib/skylab/brazen/doc/issues/024-the-action-narrative.md

 when the action receives a potential event (eg from one of its collaborating actors), we call our received selective listener with the same channel, and if it wants the event we wrap it.

-## :#note-160

-we break the event barrier here because we haven't designed a better way around it.